tanghui315/speakr-app/readme.md

 * `TRANSCRIPTION_BASE_URL`: **Required.** The base URL for your transcription API endpoint (e.g., `http://localhost:8787/v1/`).
 * `TRANSCRIPTION_API_KEY`: **Required.** Your API key for the transcription endpoint.
 For local endpoints, this might be a specific string like "none" or "NA".
 Check your endpoint's documentation.
 * `WHISPER_MODEL`: *Optional.* The specific model name your transcription endpoint uses/expects (e.g., `Systran/faster-distil-whisper-large-v3`).
 Check your endpoint's requirements.
-* `TRANSCRIPTION_LANGUAGE`: *Optional.* The language of the input audio.
-Supplying the input language in ISO-639-1 format (e.g., `en` for English, `es` for Spanish) will improve transcription accuracy and latency.
-If not set, the transcription service will attempt to auto-detect the language.
-* `OUTPUT_LANGUAGE`: *Optional.* The desired language for the generated titles, summaries, and chat responses (e.g., "English", "Spanish", "Chinese").
-If not set, outputs will typically be in the language of the transcription or English.
-Ensure your chosen `TEXT_MODEL_NAME` supports the desired output language.
 * `SECRET_KEY`: **Required.** A long, random string used by Flask for session security.
 The `setup.sh` script generates one if it's missing.
 * `ALLOW_REGISTRATION`: *Optional.* Set to `false` to prevent new users from registering via the web UI.
 Defaults to `true`.

+**Note on Language Preferences:** Transcription language and output language for summaries/chat are now configurable per user on their Account page within the application.

 ## Usage

 1.  **Register/Login:** Access the web application via your browser.
 Register a new account (if enabled) or log in.
+2.  **Set Preferences (Optional):** Go to your Account page to set your preferred transcription and output languages.
-2.  **Upload:** Go to "New Recording" or drag-and-drop audio files onto the page.
+3.  **Upload:** Go to "New Recording" or drag-and-drop audio files onto the page.
 Upload progress and subsequent processing status will appear in the bottom-left popup.
-3.  **View Recordings:** The main "Gallery" view lists your recordings, grouped by date.
+4.  **View Recordings:** The main "Gallery" view lists your recordings, grouped by date.
 Click on a recording to view its details.
-4.  **Interact:**
+5.  **Interact:**
     * Listen to the audio using the player.
-    * Read the transcription.
+    * Read the transcription (will use your preferred transcription language if set).
-    * Review the AI-generated summary and title.
+    * Review the AI-generated summary and title (will be in your preferred output language if set).
     * Read or edit metadata (participants, notes, meeting date).
 Use the small edit icons or the "Edit Details" button.
-    * Use the "Chat with Transcript" panel to ask questions about the recording content.
+    * Use the "Chat with Transcript" panel to ask questions about the recording content (responses will be in your preferred output language if set).
-5.  **Manage:** Edit details or delete recordings using the buttons in the detail view or the icons in the recording list.
+6.  **Manage:** Edit details or delete recordings using the buttons in the detail view or the icons in the recording list.

 ## Admin Panel